Mississippi Golf Club

 A player may use this option to take relief for a provisional ball that has not been found or is known or virtually certain to be out of bounds.

-Mississippi Golf Club Local Rules for Score Cards as of January 1, 2021
+(Proposed) Mississippi Golf Club Local Rules for Score Cards as of July 1, 2025

-3. A drop zone may be used for a ball that enters the red penalty areas to the right of and behind #5 putting green.
+3. A dropping zone short of the putting green may be used for a ball that enters the red penalty areas to the right of and behind #5 putting green.

 6. When preferred lies (winter rules) are permitted, relief area within six inches of original spot.